Print this page

 - Community Organizations - Maintains relationships with Birmingham Community Coalition, Birmingham-Bloomfield Youth Assistance, Birmingham-Bloomfield Families in Action, HAVEN, Common Ground, and Safety Town.

-Sergeant Josh Husted is currently assigned as Juvenile Officer.
-If you would like to speak to him about juvenile matters, contact him at 248.530.1893
+Sergeant Kyle McCanham is currently assigned as School Resource Officer.
+If you would like to speak to him about juvenile matters, contact him at 248.530.1767

-The Auxiliary Police Unit is comprised of dedicated volunteers who either live or work in the City of Birmingham.
+The Auxiliary Police Unit is comprised of dedicated volunteers.
 Auxiliary officers receive 120 hours of instruction at the Oakland Police Academy Reserve Officer Training Program prior to appointment.

 Auxiliary Police Officers assist regular Officers during many special events held throughout the year and act as back up to the regular Officers on patrol.
 Members of the Auxiliary Police are perhaps most visible in providing crowd and traffic control and security for high school sporting events.